 Stay Active:

-Find opportunities to incorporate physical activity into your daily itinerary, whether it’s taking scenic walks, swimming in the hotel pool, or exploring the local area on foot.
+Find opportunities to stay active during your trip, whether it’s taking scenic walks, swimming in the hotel pool, or exploring the local area on foot.
+Pack comfortable walking shoes and aim to incorporate physical activity into your daily itinerary.
 Remember to check your blood sugar levels before and after exercise.

 Prepare for Emergencies: